Richard Fleischer: Early life and education

-Richard Fleischer was born to a Jewish family in Brooklyn, the son of Essie (née Goldstein) and animator/producer Max Fleischer, a native of Kraków, Poland.
+Richard Fleischer was born to a Jewish family in Brooklyn, the son of Essie (née Goldstein) and animator/producer Max Fleischer, a native of Kraków, Austria, now Poland.
 After graduating from Brown University, he went to Yale School of Drama, where he met his future wife, Mary Dickson.

 Fleischer served in the U.S. Army during World War II.
 His film career began in 1942 at the RKO studio, directing shorts, documentaries, and compilations of forgotten silent features, which he called "Flicker Flashbacks".
 He won an Academy Award as producer of the 1947 documentary Design for Death, co-written by Theodor Geisel (later known as Dr. Seuss), which examined the cultural forces that led to Japan's imperial expansion through World War II.

 Career

 B movies

 Fleischer moved to Los Angeles and was assigned his first feature, Child of Divorce (1946), a vehicle for Sharyn Moffett.
 It was successful so Fleischer was assigned to Banjo, another Moffett vehicle, which was a disaster.

 RKO agreed to loan him to Stanley Kramer and Carl Foreman, who had admired Child of Divorce, to make So This Is New York (1948) for the Kramer Company at Columbia.
 Back at RKO, Fleischer made The Clay Pigeon, a thriller based on a story by Foreman.

 His other early films were taut film noirs, such as: Bodyguard (1948), Follow Me Quietly (1949), Armored Car Robbery (1950) and The Narrow Margin (1952).

 Fleischer said he constantly tried to graduate to A pictures during this time.
 When Norman Krasna and Jerry Wald set up at RKO, they asked Fleischer to see if he could make a film out of any of the film shot for It's All True but he was unable.
 Another project that did not come to fruition was a film starring Al Jolson.

 RKO's owner Howard Hughes was impressed by The Narrow Margin and hired Fleischer to re-write and re-shoot the majority of His Kind of Woman (1952) after he was dissatisfied with the original cut delivered by director John Farrow.
 Hughes was pleased with the results and agreed to loan Fleischer to Stanley Kramer to make The Happy Time (1952).